Nokian Tyres: Nokia, Finland production and testing facilities

 Deep tread pattern and multiple sipes in a Nokian Hakkapeliitta R winter tyre tread.
 The numbers 4, 6, 8 in the tread (in mm) indicate the depth of the remaining tread.
 The number 8 becomes unreadable as the tread wears to a depth of less than 8 mm.

 Nokian Tyres produces 23,000 tyres per day at a factory in Nokia, Finland, and 200,000 tyres a year under the Bridgestone brand name.
 The original factory was built in 1904, the current one in 1945; it has expanded several times since then.
 Nokian Tyres has 27 assembly lines at its Finnish plant.
 The plant uses radio frequency devices to monitor the inventory of materials used to manufacture tyres, such as the 100-metre long strips of rubber tread.
 Shortages of rubber tread can halt production and so keeping an adequate supply of materials increases efficiency.
 Despite trade journals discussing this technique, Nokian declines to confirm its production methods.

 The company has a 30 ha testing facility in Nokia, where it road tests tyres between April and November.
 From November to May, tests are carried out at its Ivalo Proving Grounds in Arctic Lapland.
 The Ivalo Proving Ground is the only permanent winter tyre testing facility in the world.
 Because of the short summer in Finland, Nokian tests summer tyres at other locations.
 During the winter, the testing of summer tyres takes place in South Africa.
 Nokian also tests tyres at the Applus+ IDIADA facilities in El Vendrell, Spain, and the ATP facilities in Papenburg, Germany.

 Vsevolozhsk, Russia factory

-Nokian produces approximately 6,000 tyres daily and employs 510 employees at its factory in Vsevolozhsk, Russia near Saint Petersburg, and plans to increase manufacturing capacity to 10 million tyres annually by 2011.
-The factory was established in 2005.
-In 2006, it expanded its facilities there, adding a mixing department and a 19000 sqm warehouse capable of housing 600,000 tyres.
-The new mixing department gives the factory the capability to produce rubber compounds on-site instead of importing them from the factory in Nokia, Finland.
-The Vsevolozhsk factory manufactures Nokian-branded car tyres, in 2006 the majority of which were sold in Russia and countries of the former USSR.
-Nokian plans to build 300 housing units and sell them to employees at cost as part of the Russian factory expansion that was scheduled to be completed by 2011.
+The Vsevolozhsk factory in Leningrad Oblast, Russia, was established by Nokian Tyres in 2005.
+Following Russia's invasion of Ukraine, Nokian Tyres condemned the war and announced a controlled withdrawal from Russia, stating that the war and tightening sanctions made continued operations there infeasible.
+In March 2023, Nokian Tyres completed the sale of its Russian operations to the Russian company Tatneft for €285 million.
+The company stated that the sale ended all Nokian Tyres operations in Russia.

-During the Russian 2014-2017 financial crisis, the company moved to exporting 70 percent of all of its Russian tire production, up from about 55 percent, as manufacturing costs in the country lowered.
-In 2017, as the Russian economy began to recover, Nokian began redirecting production back to Russian customers and invested 55 million euros in upgrading the factory, including an increase in annual production capacity from 15.5 million tyres to 17 million.
+The former Nokian factory continues to operate under the name Ikon Tyres as part of the Tatneft group.
+It is no longer owned or operated by Nokian Tyres.
+Ikon Tyres states that the plant has an annual production capacity of 17 million passenger-car and SUV tyres and employs more than 1,400 people.